snakesonabrain/python-engineering/docs/Getting_started.rst

 python-engineering will fail silently, meaning that in case of a validation error, the code will return NaN for numerical outputs and None for string outputs.
 If several function calls are made in a loop, the function calls for which the validation executes correctly, will still complete as expected.
-As an example of this, let's call the function for Reynolds numbers ranging from 1e2 to 1e9.
-The function below will return values for all but the first and last Reynolds number, since these two are outside the validation ranges.
+As an example of this, let's call the function for Reynolds numbers ranging from 1e2 to 1e9 and plot the results.
+The function below will return values for all but the first and last Reynolds number, since these two are outside the validation ranges, this is clearly observed in the plot.
+Even though validation errors occur, the plot is still generated without problems but no values are calculated where the input parameters are out of bounds.

 .. code-block:: python

     from pyeng.hydraulics.pipe_flow.pressure_calcs import pressuredrop_relativeroughness_moody
     import numpy as np
+    import matplotlib.pyplot as plt

     reynolds_numbers = np.logspace(2,9,8) # [1e2, 1e3, 1e4, 1e5, 1e6, 1e7, 1e8, 1e9]
     friction_factors = []